-The DMH + UCLA Early Childhood Fellowship is open to professionals and paraprofessionals whose current work impacts young children aged birth to six years and/or their families within Los Angeles County.
+The DMH + UCLA Early Childhood Fellowship is open to professionals and paraprofessionals whose current work impacts young children aged birth to six years and/or their families.

-Applicants may work in a variety of organizational settings, including county or community agencies, early education or childcare settings, academic or research institutions, hospital or clinic settings, or advocacy organizations.
+Applicants may work in a variety of organizational settings, including county or community agencies, early education or childcare settings, academic or research institutions, health care organizations or clinic settings, or advocacy organizations.